rogers4815/clockworksDSA/README.md

 ### RTP Ping Response:

-* Response with code to run
+* 200: Response with code to run

 <code>
 Sample Response of this type here
 </code>

-* No code available at this time
+* 204: No code available at this time from Queue

 <code>
 Sample Response of this type here